#100DaysOfCode in Python Transcripts

 Chapter: Welcome to the course

-Lecture: Michael's tool's and setup
+Lecture: Michael's Setup

 Login or purchase this course to watch this video and the rest of the course contents.